 The Functionize CLI tunnel is a secure reverse tunnel over secure websockets protocol (wss).
 The connection leverages the same token oauth authentication as the rest of the Functionize CLI.
 The tunnel should require no changes to your firewall settings.
 DNS resolution takes place on the machine where the tunnel is started.
 You can also have more than one tunnel running in parallel.

 NOTE: One limitation of the of tunnel is the connection will sever if the computer goes to sleep.
-The authentication token generated for your Functionize connection will expire after an hour if the tunnel is not open.
+The authentication token generated for your Functionize connection will expire after 90 days if the tunnel is not open.
 The token will remain active if the tunnel itself remains open.
 In other words, don't let your tunnel machine sleep!

 Setting up the Functionize CLI tunnel requires a Proxy set for you by our team.
 Message Support with your IP address and they'll provide you with the endpoint required to start the tunnel as well as the IP address and port to be used in your Test or Project Settings within Functionize (See below).